DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Accounts Payable Processing/Vendor Payments.md

 ---

 ##	Vendor Payments

+The Vendor Payments form is used to set up and generate the EFT file from your Dynamics 365 environment.
+Within this form, you will set up the details regarding the vendor payment of the vendor account, that will be utilized when sending EFT file to your bank.

 Note: Only applicable to custom DXC Finance Utilities EFT formats Some improvements to the AP EFT payment processing have been created, these include:
 -	Balance Line, Totaling functions on the EFT File format.